 Next: reduce, reduce, reduce

-Housing (which includes energy and water use, and waste production), personal transport and food represents almost 4/5 of total lifestyle carbon footprints.
-So, these are the areas where actions we take can have the biggest impact.
+Housing (which includes energy and water use, and waste production), personal transport and food represent almost 4/5 of total lifestyle carbon footprints.
+So, these are the areas where the actions we take can have the biggest impact.

 Housing standards